talibkateeb/Crypto-Forecast-Trader/README.md

  conda activate dev
  conda install -c pyviz hvplot
 ```
-* FBProphet.
+* FBProphet using Conda.
 The easiest way to install is through Conda.
 Best practice, use an environment rather than install in the base env
  ```python
  conda activate dev
  conda install -c conda-forge prophet